dastrobu/argtree/README.md

 ### Help Text generation
 Help texts can be generated automatically (partially), detailed in [Automatic Help Flag](#automatic-help-flag).
+This is only true for global help.
+Help on individual commands is not generated, can however, easily be implemented by adding a `Help` flag to the command.

 ## Parsers
 There are a variaty of parsers implemented to compose the parser tree.